cyverse-archive/DiscoveryEnvironmentBackend/services/anon-files/README.md

 # anon-files

-A service that serves up files that have been shared with the anonymous user in iRODS.
+A Discovery Environment service that serves up files that have been shared with the anonymous user in iRODS.

 ## Build